ovh/venom/executors/grpc/README.md

   - data optional: data to marshal to json and send as a request
   - headers optional: data to send as additional headers
   - connect_timeout optional: The maximum time, in seconds, to wait for connection to be established.
 Defaults to 10 seconds.
+  - default_fields optional: whether json formatter should emit default fields
+  - include_text_separator optional: when protobuf string formatter is invoked to format multiple messages, all messages after the first one will be prefixed with character (0x1E).
 ```

 Example: